sdiehl/butler-portugal/README.md

 A Rust implementation of the Butler-Portugal algorithm for tensor canonicalization.

 The Butler-Portugal algorithm is a systematic method for bringing tensors into canonical form by applying symmetry operations.
 We use the double coset approach where a tensor with slot symmetries $S$ and dummy symmetries $D$ is canonicalized by finding the minimal representative in the double coset $D \cdot g \cdot S$.
+We use the Schreier-Sims algorithm for symmetry group generation.

 ## Usage